 For certain Type A trials, the Clinical Trial Notification Scheme pages of the MHRA web site describe the process and timelines for the CTA application.
 Once the application is sent to the MHRA, it will be acknowledged with an accompanying note to say that the trial may go ahead after 14 days from receipt of notification if no objections have been raised.
 The acknowledgement letter will act as the authorisation.

 For Type B and C trials, the notification scheme is not applicable and each application will be fully assessed by the MHRA.
 They will provide an initial response within 30 days of receipt of a valid application, with an average of 14 days for Phase 1 healthy volunteer studies.
 The MHRA CTA Page lists the documents required for a valid application.

 Pilot to test a combined MHRA-REC approval process:

 The HRA and MHRA are exploring ways to streamline approval and ongoing management of CTIMPs through a combined ways of working pilot.
-The pilot brings together the two organisations’ regulatory approvals, streamlining the process in a way that would fit with the EU’s new Clinical Trial Regulation.
+The pilot brings together the two organisations’ regulatory approvals, streamlining the process in a way that would align with European regulation.

 The pilot process requires a single CTIMP application to be submitted for both the CTA and the REC opinion.
 Applicants then receive a combined communication to request any further information required and a single communication to confirm the final decision.